Our residences are more than just a place to eat and sleep. They provide a unique social environment, and form an important part of University life.

 What if I haven't got my preferred type of accommodation?

-We aim to allocate all applicants within their top three choices of area, but due to limited availability, this is not always possible.
+We aim to allocate all applicants a room within their top three choices, but due to limited availability, this is not always possible.
 If you are unhappy with your allocation, let us know before you arrive and we may be able to help.

-UEA is only my insurance choice University: should I still apply?
+UEA is my insurance choice University: should I still apply?

 Can I have a look inside the Residences before I apply?

-If you wish to do so please come to one of the UEA Open Days which feature a tour of residences.
-If you are unable to attend one of the Open Days and you would like to look at a room in any of our Residences, your prospective School of Study may be able to organise a tour.
+If you wish to do so please come to one of the UEA Open Days which feature a tour of Residences.
+If you are unable to attend one of the Open Days and you would like to look at a room in any of our Residences, your prospective School of Studies may be able to organise a tour.
 You should contact UEA's Admissions Team directly.

-What if I arrive in the UK outside of Accommodation Office hours?
+What if I arrive in the UK outside of UEA Accommodation Office hours?

-If you will be arriving in the UK late at night and will not be able to get to UEA within our opening hours, you are advised to make arrangements for accommodation – we would advise that you book a room in a hotel close to the airport you are flying in to.
-You can then arrive at UEA during arrival hours and be met by people who can provide a service to you to help you settle in to your room.
+If you will be arriving in the UK late at night and will not be able to get to UEA within our opening hours, we recommend that you make arrangements for overnight accommodation.
+You can then arrive at UEA during office hours when the faculties, shops, catering and retail outlets are open.

 Can I move in to my room early?